Microtome/websocket-serial-server/DOCUMENTATION.md

 * `ws_port` The port the websocket listens on, defaults to 10081
 * `bind_address` The ip address the server binds to, defaults to 127.0.0.1 ( localhost )

-When wsss starts, it first tries to load configuration information from the following files:
+When wssps starts, it first tries to load configuration information from the following files:

 1. The file specified by the environment variable `WSS_CONF_FILE`
-1. It then tries to load the file in `/etc/wsss/wsss_conf.toml`
+1. It then tries to load the file in `/etc/wssps/wssps_conf.toml`
-1. It then tries to load a `wsss_conf.toml` file located in the same directory as the wsss executable
+1. It then tries to load a `wssps_conf.toml` file located in the same directory as the wssps executable

 **Only the first file found is loaded.**